davidschepis/Homework9/README.md

 To install necessary dependencies, run the following command:

 ```
-short
+npm -i
 ```

  ## Usage
-short
+\nothing

  ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the BSD.

  ## Contributing
-short
+nothing

  ## Tests
 To run tests, run the following command:

 ```
-short
+npmn test
 ```

  ## Questions
-If you have any questions about the repo, open an issue or contact me directly at [fdsfsd@gmail.com](mailto:fdsfsd@gmail.com).
+If you have any questions about the repo, open an issue or contact me directly at [da@gmail.com](mailto:da@gmail.com).
 You can find more of my work at [davidschepis](https://github.com/davidschepis).